 Alumni Profile: Ronald Brookmeyer Math’75

-Ron Brookmeyer is Professor of Biostatistics in the Fielding School of Public Health of the University of California, Los Angeles.
+Ron Brookmeyer became a member of the UCLA faculty in 2010, and he served as interim dean of the Fielding School from November 2018 through January 2020.
+He was Professor of Biostatistics in the Fielding School of Public Health of the University of California, Los Angeles.
 Ron uses the tools of the statistical, informational and mathematical sciences to address global public health problems.
 During a span of over three decades Ron has developed statistical methods that “sounded the alarm” which helped address major global health challenges of our times.

 Ron earned worldwide recognition for his work on predicting the magnitude of the impending HIV/AIDS epidemic with work beginning in 1986.
 His work includes innovative methods to track and measure the current rates of spread of HIV throughout the world.
 The methods are being used by the Centers for Disease Control and the World Health Organization.
 He co-wrote the book AIDS Epidemiology: A Quantitative Approach.

 Ron has called attention to the looming Alzheimer’s epidemic through widely cited studies.
 As the world’s population ages due to the success of public health interventions, it also raises the specter of a major public health crisis — a sharp rise in the number of people living with Alzheimer’s disease.
 Ron employed sophisticated computer models to project the number of cases, as well as the potential positive impact of future therapies and other strategies to prevent or delay the onset and progression of symptoms.